Last Updated on April 24, 2023

 20th Century Facts About Maggie Valley

 - The community still didn’t have a name by the turn of the 20th century.
-That would change in 1904, when John Sidney Setzer asked the US Postal Service to establish a post office in his home parlor.
+That would change in 1904, John Sidney Setzer founded the town by asking when the US Postal Service to establish a post office in his home parlor.

 - He was given permission to establish the Maggie Post Office on May 10, 1904.